rtoal/plainscript/README.md

 The statements are:

-  * a variable declaration (defined above).
+  * A variable declaration (defined above).
-  * a function declaration (defined above).
+  * A function declaration (defined above).
-  * an assignment statement, e.g. `x, y = y, x+y`, in which the right-hand-sides are first evaluated in arbitrary order (or even in parallel) and then assigned to the corresponding variables on the left-hand-sides, which must be previously declared.
+  * An assignment statement, e.g. `x, y = y, x+y`, in which the right-hand-sides are first evaluated in arbitrary order (or even in parallel) and then assigned to the corresponding variables on the left-hand-sides, which must be previously declared.
-  * a function call (defined above).
+  * A function call (defined above).
-  * a `break` statement, which must appear in a loop.
+  * A `break` statement, which must appear in a loop.
-  * a `return` statement, which may or may not have an expression to return.
+  * A `return` statement, which may or may not have an expression to return.
 It is an error to have a return statement outside of a function body.
-  * an `if` statement
+  * An `if` statement
-  * a `while` statement
+  * A `while` statement

 ## Predefined Environment